alanese/cryptopals/README.md

 51. Stream cipher version implemented in `C51FindCookie` in `set_7.go`
 52. Generate `2**n` collisions (using an AES-based hash) with `C52GenerateManyCollisions` in `set_7.go`.
 Concatenated-hash attack verified using a Twofish-based hash for the second.
 53. `C53ForgeMessage` in `set_7.go`
-54. Build a collision tree of the specified depth with `C54CollisionTree`, and generate a preimage with `C54GeneratePreimage`, both currently in `main.go`.
+54. Build a collision tree of the specified depth with `C54CollisionTree`, and generate a preimage with `C54GeneratePreimage`, both in `set_7.go`.
+55. Generate a colliding pair with `C55FindCollision`, currently in `main.go`